Pipe-laying ship

 The term "pipelaying vessel" or "pipelayer" refers to all vessels capable of laying pipe on the ocean floor.
 It can also refer to "dual activity" ships.
 These vessels are capable of laying pipe on the ocean floor in addition to their primary job.
-Examples of dual activity pipelayers include barges, modified bulk carriers, modified drillships semi-immersible laying vessels among others.
+Examples of dual activity pipelayers include barges, modified bulk carriers, modified drillships, and semi-immersible laying vessels, among others.

 A number of national oil companies own and operate pipe laying barges for offshore oil projects.
-HYSY 202 was the first pipe laying barge to be built in China.
+HYSY 202 was the first pipelaying barge to be built in China.